East London

 Gravity Well

-The newest kid on the block, not just in Leyton but pretty much anywhere in London.
+Coming out of Covid, this was the newest kid on the block, not just in Leyton but pretty much anywhere in London.
 Literally underneath Leyton Midland Overground station, this brewery will be one of those “I was there before it was big” places as it’s making ripples in the London beer scene like the moon on the sea.*

 Good for: Rich, creamy New England/hazy IPAs; Super small batch quality; Being one of the first to rate a beer on Untappd.